Under the Gaslight: Adaptations and legacy

 The play was adapted to a silent film of the same name in 1914.
 A 1929 revival on Broadway at Fay's Bowery Theatre was not successful, only running for three weeks.

 Daly aggressively defended the play's copyright by pursuing unauthorized productions.
 This led to two United States Supreme court cases, Webster v.
 Daly and Brady v.
 Daly.

 Unlike the vast majority of 19th century American plays, Under the Gaslight has continued to be revived to the modern day.
 Notable revivals include ones in 1993 at the Soho Repertory Theatre in New York, 1995 at the Laguna Playhouse in southern California and the Metropolitan Playhouse in New York in 2009, among others.

+The play was featured in Theodore Dreiser's novel Sister Carrie.